A Justice-Based Framework for the Analysis of Algorithmic Fairness-Utility Trade-Offs: Prediction-Based Decision-Making

-In prediction-based decision making systems, the decision maker typically makes many decisions of the same type.
-Thus, the degree to which the decision maker's goal is achieved can be measured by their expected utility.
-A rational decision maker would choose the decision rule that maximizes their expected utility.
-This requires a \textbf{first value-laden choice}: What utility does the decision maker derive from a given set of decisions.
-Assuming that the decision maker's expected utility for an individual just depends on the decision and the individuals' probability of being of type $Y=1$, the optimal decision rule always takes the form of a single uniform threshold.
-All individuals with a $p$ above this threshold have a positive expected utility for the decision maker.
-However, if the fairness of the decisions for the affected individuals should also be considered, the decision maker is required to deviate from their optimal decision rule, as this usually does not satisfy any social desideratum that is unequal to the decision maker's immediate business goal (which is measured by the utility function).
-This requires the assessment of the decision subjects' utilities for a given set of decisions to specify a morally appropriate definition of fairness --- constituting additional value-laden choices, which will be introduced in the following section.
+However, if the fairness of the decisions for the affected individuals should also be considered, the decision maker is required to deviate from their optimal decision rule, as this usually does not satisfy any social desideratum that is unequal to the decision maker's immediate goal (which is measured by the utility function).
+This requires assessing the decision subjects' utilities for a given set of decisions to specify a morally appropriate definition of fairness --- constituting additional value-laden choices, which will be introduced in the following section.